theilgaz/fastql/README.md

 # How to use

+Fastql can be used with two way: using **object** and using **helper** class.

+## 1. Using FastqlBuilder Way

-Define a FastqlBuilder variable in your database related class. *TEntity* should be your poco to generate Insert and Update queries.
+Define a FastqlBuilder variable in your database related class. *TEntity* should be your poco to generate CRUD queries.

 ⚡ This class fits perfect to Repository Pattern with Dapper Micro ORM.

 ```
-   private FastqlBuilder<TEntity> fastql;
+   private FastqlBuilder<TEntity> fastql = new FastqlBuilder<TEntity>();
 ```

-Constructor needs an object to handle attributes of the demanded class at runtime.
-If you don't have any at design time, you can initialize your fastql like this:
+## 2. Using FastqlHelper Way

+Call FastqlHelper with your *TEntity*. *TEntity* should be your poco to generate CRUD queries.

+⚡ This class fits perfect to Repository Pattern with Dapper Micro ORM.

 ```
-fastql = new FastqlBuilder<TEntity>((TEntity)Activator.CreateInstance(typeof(TEntity)));
+   FastqlHelper<TEntity>.InsertQuery(); // insert query for TEntity
 ```
-(*Activator is in namespace System in assembly System.Runtime.dll*)

 ## Prepare Your Entity